 Assistant Curate, Rev David Poyner, 136, Hoo Road, Kidderminster, DY10 1LP, Tel 0121 204 3997/ 01562 68638, email firstname.lastname@example.org

 In Anglo-Saxon times, Glazeley and Deuxhill formed a single estate and although for much of their history they had separate churches, they were always closely linked.
 A priest is recorded in Glazeley in the Domesday Book, but church has been almost completely rebuilt on two occasions since then.
 The current building dates from 1873-5 (although quite possibly incorporating stone from earlier incarnations) and was designed by the architect Sir Arthur Bloomfield, a master of the Gothic revival style.
 The description below was written by the noted church historian Dean Cranage around 1900 and is still valid:

-Within the church is a brass plaque of 1695 to Edward Wilde, a former owner of the manor of Glazeley.
+In the sanctuary of the church is a memorial brass of 1599 with an engraving of Thomas Wylde (a former owner of the manor of Glazeley) and his wife.
+On the floor at the very back of the church is a memorial stone of 1695 to Edmund Wylde, a descendant of Thomas.
 Outside the church are two medieval fonts, one suggested to have come from Deuxhill church, a medieval stone coffin (possibly from the hall) and two medieval grave slabs.
 In the 19th century carvings were still visible on these but these are now almost completely worn away.